yelper/alpertopia/_publications/viruses.md

 talk_slides: eurovis16-cooccur-slides.pdf
 talk_video:

+thumbnail:
 imgteaser:
 figure1: fullproto.png
-caption1: An overall view of SIV loaded into [*CooccurViewer*]({{ page.website_project }}).
+caption1: An overall view of SIV loaded into [*CooccurViewer*](http://graphics.cs.wisc.edu/Vis/CooccurViewer/).
 Annotations (a) denote regions of the genome that have some biological context, and the overview (b) denotes positions of significant co-occurrence, summarizing three user-controlled metrics using color.
 The correlation diagrams (c) provide a representation of correlation between pairs of positions, and some details (d) about metric values.
 The current position's summary of correlations (e) is given on the left, with small-multiple representations.
 The sliders (f) control the thresholds for the interest metrics and filters the co-occurrences shown in the visualization.
 figure2:
 caption2: